bitwes/Gut/README.md

 This alias loads up all the scripts I want from my testing directories and sets some other flags.
 With this, if I want to run 'test_one.gd', I just enter `gut -gselect=test_one`.

 __Common Errors__
-I really only know of one, but if you get a space in your command somewhere, you might see something like this:
+I really only know of one so far, but if you get a space in your command somewhere, you might see something like this:
 ```
 ERROR:  No loader found for resource: res://samples3
 At:  core\io\resource_loader.cpp:209